yokolet/new-note/algo/backtracking/2022-09-23-word-search.md

 - Array
 date: 2022-09-23 17:11 +0900
 ---
-## Introduction
-This is a typical backtracking problem.
-Normally, a depth-first search works well.
-For the backtracking problem, how to get the state back to previous one is important.
-The solution here uses a special character as visited status and set it back when the process goes back.

 ## Problem Description
 > Given an `m x n` grid of characters `board` and a string `word`, return true if word exists in the grid.